-For giant-sized logs, a vertical/horizontal log splitter is more suitable as it can be pivoted into a vertical position allowing the log to be rolled into position without lifting it.
+For giant-sized logs, a vertical-horizontal log splitter is more suitable as it can be pivoted into a vertical position allowing the log to be rolled into position without lifting it.

 Horizontal Log Splitters

 For a more productive option, you can use a dual-action splitter that works in both directions, allowing continuous splitting without having to wait for the ram to return to the starting position before splitting the next log.

-This will not only take the strain out of your back but you won’t have to change the log splitter’s orientation into a vertical position every time you want to split a log as you would have to do with a vertical/horizontal splitter.
+This will not only take the strain out of your back but you won’t have to change the log splitter’s orientation into a vertical position every time you want to split a log as you would have to do with a vertical-horizontal splitter.

-Vertical/Horizontal Log Splitter
+Vertical-Horizontal Log Splitter

 A vertical/horizontal log splitter has a splitting wedge built into the ram with a flat base that allows you to roll the log into position in a vertical position.

-A vertical/horizontal splitter can be pivoted into a vertical position that makes it easier to roll a large log onto it.
+A vertical/horizontal splitter can be pivoted into a upright log splitter position that makes it easier to roll a large log onto it.
 When the large log has been split, the splitter can be returned to a horizontal position to split the larger pieces into smaller chunks.

-If you only split small to medium sized logs you only need a horizontal splitter but if you primarily have larger logs to split or you like the flexibility of having the option on hand when needed, a horizontal/vertical splitter will suit your needs best.
+If you only split small to medium sized logs you only need a horizontal splitter but if you primarily have larger logs to split or you like the flexibility of having the vertical log splitting option on hand when needed, a horizontal/vertical splitter will suit your needs best.